Download processes

 *CLS

-Note: Shipment advice (PPS260) and transportation notification (PPS270) are filtered from download.
-Confirmation (PPS250) updates the download files and can lead to order lines being split via the purchase line suffix.
-Quality inspection (PPS310) will not update the download files.
-Close PO via function (PPS350) will result in a *CHG on the PO header and *CLS on the lines.
+Note: Shipment advice (PPS260) and transportation notification (PPS270) are filtered from the download.
+Confirmation (PPS250) updates the download files and can result in order lines being split through the purchase line suffix.
+Quality inspection (PPS310) does not update the download files.
+Closing a PO in function PPS350 results in *CHG on the purchase order header and CLS on the lines.

 Distribution order (DO) Transaction event: